Assignable Activities

 Saving Activities

-Any changes to a activity must be saved for the changes to take effect.
+Any changes to an activity must be saved for the changes to take effect.

 • Cancel: Exit without saving.